-Password protection is also important to keeping your data safe, although it won’t stop data harvesting, it is a way of protecting your data from those who are unauthorised to access it.
+Password protection is also important when it comes to keeping your data safe, and though it won’t stop data harvesting, it’s a way of protecting your data from those who are unauthorised to access it.

-If you’re trying out apps and services it’s wise to use temporary email addresses until you’re committed to using this service, to avoid your data being shared unnecessarily and reduce junk emails.
+If you’re trying out apps and services then it’s wise to use temporary email addresses until you’re committed to using this service so as to avoid your data being shared unnecessarily, as well as reducing junk emails.

 Data harvesting is very sophisticated which makes it difficult to completely stop, the best advice is to stay vigilant online and follow these steps to protect your data in general.